edper/getting-cleaning-data-final-project/README.md

 After you successfully downloded the zipped file, you then create a folder named **data** in the current working directory of your R-Studio.
 However, if you have that directory already skip this step.

 Unzipped the **getdata_projectfiles_UCI HAR Dataset.zip** file in your current working directory.
-Then after that copy or transfer the extracted **UCI HAR Dataset** folder inside the **data** folder that you created awhile ago (or long ago if you have it already before).
+Then after that copy or move the extracted **UCI HAR Dataset** folder inside the **data** folder that you created awhile ago.

 Now, we are ready to start with the R script.
-But before we do that make sure that you install `dplyr` package first otherwise if not you need to install it.
+But before we do that make sure that you install `dplyr` package first.
+However, if you are very sure that it is already installed the `dplyr` then skip this part.

 ```{r}
 install.packages("dplyr")
 ```

-If you are sure that you have `dplyr` package installed in your R-Studio then you are now ready to load the `dplyr` package in your R-Studio.
+Once you have `dplyr` package installed in your R-Studio then you are now ready to load the `dplyr` package in your R-Studio.

 ```{r}
 suppressMessages(library(dplyr))
 ```

+Now, we could start reading both the train and test data sets (as how it is organized by the researchers).
+But first we need to start with the **train** data sets and then after that the **test** data sets.
+The method applied on the former would be exactly the same as with the latter.

-Read into a dataset the *x_train* text file which is the performance training sets for 30 volunteer subjects.
+So, let's read into a dataset the *x_train* text file which is the performance training sets for 30 volunteer subjects.

 ```{r}
 x_train <- read.table("data/UCI HAR Dataset/train/x_train.txt")